souravsingh/japanese_text_UVa/README.md

-# japanese_text_UVa
+# Japanese text from University of Virginia.

-Japanese Texts obtained from University of Virginia
+The Japanese Texts for the corpus are obtained from the website of the Japanese Text Intiative of the University of Virginia, reporduced with permission from University of Virginia.